hiiamboris/red-spaces-gitlab-mirror/reference.md

 ## Common facets

 In contrast to REBOL & Red's `face!` object that always includes every possible facet, `space` is minimalistic and includes only those facets that each widget requires.
-And those usually vary, but some have **reserved** meaning:
+And those usually vary, but some have **reserved** meaning (cannot be used for anything else):

 | Facet | Type | Description |
 |-|-|-|